About the Program

 The Grit and Resilience Program came about after the Rural City of Wangaratta and community rallied in 2018 to address mental health and suicide in the municipality.

-Coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners, including youth.
+Coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners.

 The Program follows the collective impact model and takes a community-driven approach to better address and improve mental health and wellbeing and support for those affected by suicide in the Wangaratta municipality.